Dynamical stability and Lyapunov exponents for holomorphic endomorphisms of CP(k): Equilibrium webs

 Equilibrium webs will be obtained as limits of discrete measures on ${\cal O} \left(M,\Pj^k\right)$.
 To this purpose we shall use the following simple tool which somehow plays the role of the classical $\la$-lemma.
-We refer to Lemma \ref{LemMSS} for a more general statement.